MathSEE-Modeling-Week/Modeling-Week/README.md

 nest_asyncio.apply()
 ```

-**The purpose of UM-Bridge:** UM-Bridge serves as an interface that enables communication between advanced computational models written in various programming languages.
-UM-Bridge views these models as functions mapping input vectors onto output vectors.
-The models are designed as servers that can connect to clients through HTTP.
-Server and client only exchange input and output data without any further information about each other’s implementation specifics.
-This way concearns stay seperated.
-(For further information read the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html)).

-## 2 Second exercise
+### 2.2 A simple model
+Now you can test your MC client on a simple model.
+Implement a UM-Bridge server that solves the following function:

+$f(x) = sin(2\pi x)$

+Compare your implementation to the [example solution](UQ/MC_1.2.ipynb), to make sure your setup is correct.

+## 3 Basic UQ methods
 In order to solve a Uncertainty Quantification problem a variey of methods can be used.
 In this exercise we are starting simple by getting to know the Monte Carlo method.

-### 2.1 Monte Carlo
+### 3.1 Monte Carlo
 Get familiar with the [Monte Carlo](UQ/MC_1.1.ipynb) (MC) method.
 In the example we sample from the following distribution:

 $X\sim \mathcal{N}(0.5, 0.01)$.

-### 2.2 Monte Carlo as an UM-Bridge client
+### 3.2 Monte Carlo as an UM-Bridge client
 Implement the MC method as an UM-Bridge client.
 [Here](UQ/MC_1.3.ipynb) you can find an example client.

-### 2.3 A simple model
-Now you can test your MC client on a simple model.
-Implement a UM-Bridge server that solves the following function:

-$f(x) = sin(2\pi x)$

-Compare your implementation to the [example solution](UQ/MC_1.2.ipynb), to make sure your setup is correct.

-### 2.4 Solve an integral using UM-Bridge
+### 3.3 Solve an integral using UM-Bridge
 The last step of this first exercise is to combine the UM-Bridge server and the UM-Bridge client to solve the following integral:

 $\int_{0}^{1} f(x) \\textit{d}x$.